fictionco/fiction/@docs/advanced/working-with-posts/index.md

 ---
 title: Working With Posts
-description: Learn how to work with data and the flat store in Factor
+description: Work with Factor's post system to create blogs, listings, eCommerce and more.
 ---

 # Working with Posts